-*For impacts to Streams, Rivers, Lakes, Ponds, Flood Plains, Flood Way, Riparian Zones and other water body related areas, please click on the "Flood Hazard" tab.
-For impacts to special coastal areas, please click on the "Coastal" tab.
-For impacts to Freshwater Wetlands, click on the "Freshwater Wetlands" tab.
-Information on Tidelands can be found in the "Tidelands" tab
+The above tabs provide additional information on permit requirements relating to ditch and/or swale projects.
+For impacts to streams, rivers, lakes, ponds, flood plains, flood ways, riparian zones, please see the "Flood Hazard" tab.
+For impacts to special coastal areas, please see the "Coastal" tab.
+For impacts to Freshwater Wetlands, see the "Freshwater Wetlands" tab.
+Information on Tidelands can be found by selecting the "Tidelands" tab.

 The Freshwater Wetlands rules have specific definitions for a Ditch and a Swale.
 Please refer to that definition for more information.

 With regards to regulated activities within these areas, there is a Freshwater Wetlands General Permit (No. 7) for "Human-made ditches or swales in headwaters".
 This permit allows for activities ONLY in a headwater area.
 In addition, if the wetlands is of exceptional resource value, within a USEPA priority wetlands, over an acre or would result in a distruption of a surface water connection that would isolate a wetland, it is not permitted under this general permit.

 If the project does not comply with the criteria for a GP1, a GP10A, or a GP10B, the applicant would need to apply for an (Individual Permit (IP).
 An IP application would need to include a description as to why the project cannot be minimized to satisfy the General Permit criteria described in the links above.